7 Gel Manicure Truths You Should Know

 A little piece of me dies inside every time I successfully paint my nails to perfection and ruin it the instant I make a bathroom run.
 Even worse is that walk of shame back into the nail salon when I actually pay for a top notch mani then nick the polish as soon as I leave.
 That's what makes a gel manicure a godsend!
 They last for weeks, chip-free, and not even the most smudge-prone mani fanatics could ruin them with their ability to dry instantaneously.

 With all the hype behind them, I think we can officially call gel manis a sensation.
 You can now purchase your own kits and try doing them yourself, plus there are gel-like polishes that don't even require a UV lamp to set.
 For those with a not so steady hand (such as myself), the semi-permanent manicure is truly a life saving (or, at least, nail saving) invention.

 However, as perfect as a gel mani sounds, all that glitters is not gold, no matter how much that polish sparkles.
 There are still some need-to-know truths about a gel mani every woman should remember.
 Before rushing out to the salon for this magical polish, check out these seven gel mani truths.

-1. They weaken the nail bed.
+1. They shouldn't weaken the nail bed — if applied properly.

 2. They can affect your nail health depending on how they're removed.

 As with regular polish, gel manicures can begin to lift and peel.
 When this happens, water can seep under the gel.
 As the polish locks in this moisture, bacteria and fungus can form underneath, celebrity manicurist Jenna Hipp told Teen Vogue.
 In some cases, you may risk infection.
 Keep in mind that it's also important to not pick at your gel polish when it lifts.
 Layers of your nail can come off with it, further thinning the nail plate.